 Fiber is a type of carbohydrate that comes in three main forms: soluble, insoluble, and fermented fiber.

 It’s best to gradually add fiber to the diet.
 You don’t want to shock your system with too much bulk.
 “Start low, go slow,” as the International Foundation for Functional Gastrointestinal Disorders puts it.
-Some tips for adding in fiber, but not too much, are:

 - Snack on vegetables instead of pretzels and chips.